- Advice

 Impairments can’t always be seen and aren’t always physical.
 People are defined as disabled under the Equality Act 2010 if they have a physical or mental impairment that has a substantial and long-term negative effect on their ability to carry out normal daily activities.

-But in reality disabilities are created by barriers, such as inaccessible buildings or facilities that can’t accommodate people who are for example confined to a wheelchair.
+But in reality, disabilities are created by barriers, such as inaccessible buildings or facilities that can't accommodate, for example, people who use wheelchairs.

 Indeed, many camping units can be modified to suit individual requirements, while many campsites and camping facilities are adapted for wheelchair users and people with other mobility impairments, providing accessible shower and toilet facilities with appropriate access and level pathways.

-With this in mind, this guide is compiled with the approach that it’s not what a disabled person can’t do that is most significant, but what they can do, both with and without the use of aids.
+With this in mind, this guide is compiled with the approach that it’s not what a person with disabilities can’t do that is most significant, but what they can do, both with and without the use of aids.

-When planning a camping holiday, accessibility and mobility are key factors for disabled people.
+When planning a camping holiday, accessibility and mobility are key factors for people with disabilities.
 The Club considers such issues carefully when developing and upgrading campsites.
-At every Camping and Caravanning Club Site there is an access statement, which you can find on each Club Site’s web page, underneath the Site’s contact details.
+For every Camping and Caravanning Club Site there is an access statement, which you can find on each Club Site’s web page, underneath the Site’s contact details.

 The access statement includes information that is useful for people with disabilities, such as details of any designated accessible facilities and whether level pitches and hardstandings are close to facility blocks.